alnvdl/wcf/README.md

 # WebCLIFramework

-WebCLIFramework is a minimalist web-based CLI framework.
+WebCLIFramework is a minimalist framework for writing CLI-based web applications.

 Do you sometimes want to build a very simple web application for a small team of people, but then give up just thinking about all the effort that will be